Apanatshka/blog/content/optimising-recursive-ascent-part-2.md

 ```

 Cool, we got there.
 We reduced the states to _only two_!
 We got faster than where we started.
 Everything is great.
-Just for fun, let's compare to where we ended up last week in terms of performance with a whole 9 states left:
+Just for fun, let's compare to where we ended up last time in terms of performance with a whole 9 states left:

 ```
 parse_max_inline/a+a*(a+a)*a
                         time:   [56.606 ns 56.721 ns 56.840 ns]
 ```

 Well, boo.

-### The Performance Was a Lie?!

 At first I tried to improve on my code, tested a few more tricks, including duplicating a bunch of code.
-Things got faster, but I also duplicated a bunch of `outprod` calls...
+Things got faster, but I also duplicated a bunch of `outprod` calls.
 I took another look at the old `parse_max_inline`, and then I found it: a bug in the code!
-I forgot to push state number 7.
-Adding that back in gives us:
+I forgot to push state number 7 onto the stack in `S7` :(

+### The Performance Was a Lie

 ```
 parse_max_inline/a+a*(a+a)*a